polkadot-developers/polkadot-docs/tutorials/interoperability/xcm-transfers/from-relaychain-to-parachain.md

 ## Prerequisites

-To send messages between different consensus systems, you must first open HRMP channels.
+When adapting this tutorial for other chains, before you can send messages between different consensus systems, you must first open HRMP channels.
 For detailed guidance, refer to the [XCM Channels](/develop/interoperability/xcm-channels/#xcm-channels){target=\_blank} article before for further information about.

 This tutorial uses Chopsticks to fork a relay chain and a parachain connected via HRMP channels.
 For more details on this setup, see the [XCM Testing](/tutorials/polkadot-sdk/testing/fork-live-chains/#xcm-testing){target=\_blank} section on the Chopsticks page.